 At minimum, customer service training should include interpersonal skills, product knowledge, customer empathy, conflict resolution, and clear communication.

-You train customer service reps effectively by letting them practice real situations, clearly explaining company policies, running role-playing exercises, using free learning platforms, giving regular feedback, and providing ongoing coaching and knowledge sharing.
+You can train customer service reps effectively by letting them practice real situations, clearly explaining company policies, running role-playing exercises, using training resources, giving regular feedback, and providing ongoing coaching and knowledge sharing.

 You can assess your skills after customer service training in two ways: through assessments from your manager and by gathering input from customers via feedback surveys.